wolfganghof/go-twitter-mute-them-all/README.md

 # How to use

-Fill in those keys in cred.go:
+Fill in the blanks in cred.go:

 ```go
 // ConsumerKey is...